 Whether you’re a two-person marketing team or a massive department, tackling these to-dos (to whatever degree you can) will help you work smarter and more effectively next year.

-1) Revisit your Brand Strategy.
+1) Revisit your Content Strategy.

 A lot of things can happen throughout the year that shift your strategy in one direction or another.
 A product launch, a company change, a surprise announcement—these are all things that need to be immediately addressed, but they can also nudge you a little off course.